ocpi/ocpi/mod_locations.md

 ### 3.3 _Connector_ Object

-A connector is the socket or cable available for the EV to make use of.
+A connector is the socket or cable available for the EV to use.
 A single EVSE may provide multiple connectors but only one of them can be in use at the same time.
 A connector always belongs to an *EVSE* object.

 <div><!-- ---------------------------------------------------------------------------- --></div>
 | Property                         | Type                                     | Card. | Description                                                             |